CHCAA-EDUX/NLP-AU/syllabus/classes/class8/class8.md

 # Class 8: Attention

-## Preperations for class
+## Preparations for class
-No preperations for class
+No preparation required for the  class

 ## Plan for the class
 - A2 Feedback
 - dot product attention
 - Vote for the coming classes
   - More understanding BERT or more applying BERT
-- Introduction of A3
+- Introduction of A3, you can sign up for it [here](https://classroom.github.com/a/2Xsl5Qby).